Singaporean spent millions on cars, jewels with nickel fraud loot, charges say

-SINGAPORE : A Singapore businessman used gains from a billion-dollar nickel trading scam to buy luxury cars, property, artwork and jewellery worth tens of millions of dollars, according to charges filed against him by public prosecutors on Monday.
+SINGAPORE: A Singapore businessman used gains from a billion-dollar nickel trading scam to buy luxury cars, property, artwork and jewellery worth tens of millions of dollars, according to charges filed against him by public prosecutors on Monday (Dec 20).

-Ng Yu Zhi has been implicated by authorities in a scheme that raised at least SUS$1.5 billion (US$1.12 billion) from investors to fund bogus nickel trades, in one of the biggest investment frauds in Singapore.
+Ng Yu Zhi has been implicated by authorities in a scheme that raised at least S$1.5 billion from investors to fund bogus nickel trades, in one of the biggest investment frauds in Singapore.

 Prosecutors filed six more charges against Ng on Monday, including for transferring funds raised through the alleged fraud into his personal accounts as well as for using the money to pay for several purchases.
 Ng faces a total of 75 charges so far.